gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 TreeAnnotator will find the *best* tree from the thousands of trees sampled during the BEAST MCMC run and summarizes posterior parameter estimates on the tree.

-FigTree is used to visualize the final tree and can be used to label nodes, branches, etc. for publication.
+FigTree (remember this?) is used to visualize the final tree and can be used to label nodes, branches, etc. for publication.